How to Pick The Best Resume FormatEssential résumé writing guide October 19, 2022 ·

-If the job is in a creative industry, adding a photo might be worth considering.
-We have a guide to choosing the right picture and the key differences between a LinkedIn and resume shot.
+If the job is in the creative industry, adding a photo might be worth considering.
+We have a guide to choosing the right picture and the key differences between a LinkedIn and a resume shot.

 Every type of resume serves a different purpose, and you’ll probably use different ones throughout your career path.
 The right one to use now will depend on your circumstances at the moment.

 Check out our table to give you a guide: 👇